 Before you visit any of these places in hopes of notarizing a document, you should call them first.
 The notary may only be available during certain hours.
 Or they may notarize documents for customers only.

-If you still have trouble finding a notary, you should contact your secretary of state.
-The secretary of state is the government agency that usually handles notary commissions.
+If you still need help finding a notary, contact your Secretary of State’s office.
+The Secretary of State is the government agency that usually handles notary commissions.
 They often provide a searchable database of registered notaries on their websites.
 Depending on the state’s website, you can generally search by location, commission number, or name.

 Sometimes you may find it challenging to get to a notary during their working hours.
-If this is the case, you may be able to find a notary who will come to you.
+If this is the case, you may find a notary who will come to you.

 Traveling Notaries